 How to Make Etched Glass Votive Holders

-Next, if you’re creating your own stencils on a paper cutting machine, like a Silhouette, make your designs and measure them to fit the front of the glass vase.
-(Simple shapes are best.
-I used seasonal silhouettes, state shapes, and monograms.)
-Mine were just about 2″ wide and high.
-Cut them on contact paper (Speed 8, Thickness 3, Blade 1), and press them onto the glass.
-Make sure they’re firmly pressed down along all edges!
+Next, if you’re creating your own stencils on an electronic cutting machine, like a Cricut, make your designs and measure them to fit the front of the glass vase.

 If you’re going to do your etching with a glass etching stencil, make sure to follow the directions on the stencil package.

-Apply the etching cream to the glass, using the plastic knife or palette knife, and make sure to cover the entire area to be etched.
-Let it sit according to the directions on the package (mine took about 15 minutes).
+Apply the glass etching cream, using the plastic knife or palette knife, and make sure to cover the entire area to be etched.

 After the proper amount of time has passed, use the plastic knife or palette knife to remove the cream from the glass.
-The directions of my etching cream said I could reuse that cream, so I put it back into the container.
-Rinse off the excess cream and gently pat dry with a paper towel.
-Pop in your votive candles and enjoy!
+The directions on my etching cream said I could reuse that cream, so I put it back into the container.

 This was my first time using glass etching cream, but I am OBSESSED.
 It is like magic in a jar!
 I honestly did not think it would work, but it did, and I love it!
 One good thing to note is that the etching is dishwasher safe, too!